ineiti/fledger/README.md

   - for wasm and linux client
     - create and publish also an npm package
     - write test-clients
+- Create a nicer display of the chat, perhaps with markdown display of messages
 - Create a minimum consensus for people to try it out in the browser at https://fledg.re
 - Link server nodes with browser nodes